elastos/Elastos.DID.Native.SDK/README.md

 ## Introduction

-**Elastos DID (Decentralized Identifier) framework** is a set of C APIs for Elastos DID that is compatibility to W3C DIDs specs.
+**Elastos DID (Decentralized Identifier) framework** is a set of C APIs for Elastos DID that is compatible with W3C DIDs specs.

 DID (Decentralized identifier) is a new type of identifier that enables verifiable, decentralized digital identity.
 A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides that it identifies.